Skip to main content

 1. In the case of onerous or lucrative transfer, the difference between the acquisition value and the transfer value of the assets.

-2. In other cases, the market value of the assets or proportional parts, if applicable.
+2. In other cases, the market value of the assets or proportional parts, where applicable.

-If improvements have been made to the transferred assets, the part of the disposal value corresponding to each component thereof will be distinguished.
+If improvements have been made to the transferred assets, the portion of the sale value corresponding to each component thereof will be distinguished.

 Acquisition value (art.
 35 and 36 Law)